open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 }
 ```

-The sample class listed above implements the `RequestMetrics` factory interface in the
+The sample class listed above implements the `OperationMetrics` factory interface in the
 static `get()` method.
 The listener implementation uses a counter to measure the number of requests
 that are currently in flight.
 Notice that the state between `onStart()` and `onEnd()` method is
 shared using the `MyMetricsState` class (a mostly trivial data class, not listed in the example
 above), passed between the methods using the `Context`.

-You can add `RequestMetrics` to the `InstrumenterBuilder` using the `addRequestMetrics()` method.
+You can add `OperationMetrics` to the `InstrumenterBuilder` using the `addOperationMetrics()` method.

 ### Enrich the operation `Context` with the `ContextCustomizer`